danishsheikh1122/issueTrackerFulltackApp/README.md

 # add an example env file
 - always create dummy .env file so that other users can use your repo

+# added sentry.io track issues
+- it is a tool to track all issues bugs in our app and inform use when issue occur in user app